Getting your garden

 Preparing your garden for the winter is definitely a job worth doing.
 If you invest a bit of time protecting your plants and clearing up now, it’ll make springtime a lot easier.
 And with the cold weather about to set in, the autumn months are ideal to make sure everything’s ready for the big freeze.
 Then you can relax indoors and look forward to a tidy garden and blooming bulbs in spring.

-Here are 10 handy steps to getting your garden ready for winter:
+Here are ten handy steps to getting your garden ready for winter:

-It’s time to plan ahead and plant your spring bulbs before there’s any danger of the ground freezing solid, then you can look forward to daffodils and tulips in spring.
+It’s time to plan ahead and plant your spring bulbs before there’s any danger of the ground freezing solid, then you can look forward to daffodils and tulips in spring.5) Feed the birds

 Carry on watering evergreens until the ground freezes.
 They’ll still need moisture as winter approaches because they don’t lose their leaves.
 So they’ll still need care over the cold months.